-- (a) the Servicer determines that it will no longer service any Financed Student Loans and provides written notice to the Backup Servicer and other parties as required under the Backup Servicing Agreement and prompt written notice to the Trustee of the transfer of servicing pursuant to the Backup Servicing Agreement, - (b) a material weakness regarding the applicable Servicer has been identified in any Servicer Compliance Report related to that Servicer and such material weakness shall continue for a period of thirty (30) days after the Administrator's receipt of such report identifying such material weakness and a Majority of the Noteholders has directed the Trustee and the Administrator in writing to proceed with a transfer of servicing, - (c) the Servicer is in a material violation of its duties under the General Resolution (including but not limited to, those with respect to Accepted Servicing Procedures) or under the Higher Education Act and such material violation shall continue for a period of thirty (30) days after such Servicer becomes aware of such material violation and a Majority of the Noteholders has directed the Trustee and the Administrator in writing to proceed with a transfer of servicing, or - (d) the occurrence of an Event of Insolvency of the Servicer. - "Servicing Fees" shall mean the fees payable by the Corporation to the Servicer to cover, inter alia, the Servicer's reasonable and necessary expenses in connection with servicing the Financed Student Loans, or if another entity besides the Corporation is acting as Servicer, the fees and expenses that the Corporation is contractually bound to pay the Servicer for servicing the Financed Student Loans.
-Such Servicing Fees shall also include any fees payable to any Backup Servicer. - "Special Allowance Payments" shall mean special allowance payments authorized to be made by the Secretary in respect of the Financed Student Loans pursuant to Section 438 of the Higher Education Act or similar allowances authorized from time to time by federal law or regulation. - "Spread Factor" shall mean with respect to the A-1 Notes, 0.45% per annum; with respect to the A-2 Notes, 1.00% per annum; and with respect to the A-3 Notes, 1.05% per annum. - "S&P" shall mean Standard & Poor's Rating Services, a division of The McGraw Hill Companies, Inc., its successors and their assigns. - "State" shall mean the State of South Carolina. - "Stated Maturity Date" shall mean, with respect to the A-1 Notes, January 25, 2021; with respect to the A-2 Notes, July 25, 2025; and with respect to the A-3 Notes, October 27, 2036.
+- (a) the Servicer determines that it will no longer service any Financed Student Loans and provides written notice to the Backup Servicer and other parties as required under the Backup Servicing Agreement and prompt written notice to the Trustee of the transfer of servicing pursuant to the Backup Servicing Agreement, - (b) a material weakness regarding the applicable Servicer has been identified in any Servicer Compliance Report related to that Servicer and such material weakness shall continue for a period of thirty (30) days after the Administrator's receipt of such report identifying such material weakness and a Majority of the Noteholders has directed the Trustee and the Administrator in writing to proceed with a transfer of servicing, - (c) the Servicer is in a material violation of its duties under the General Resolution (including but not limited to, those with respect to Accepted Servicing Procedures) or under the Higher Education Act and such material violation shall continue for a period of thirty (30) days after such Servicer becomes aware of such material violation and a Majority of the Noteholders has directed the Trustee and the Administrator in writing to proceed with a transfer of servicing, or - (d) the occurrence of an Event of Insolvency of the Servicer. - "Servicing Fees" shall mean the fees payable to the Servicer from the Operating Fund to cover, inter alia, the Servicer's reasonable and necessary expenses in connection with servicing the Financed Student Loans, or if another entity besides the Corporation is acting as Servicer, the fees and expenses that the Corporation is contractually bound to pay the Servicer for servicing the Financed Student Loans.
+Such Servicing Fees shall also include any fees payable to any Backup Servicer. - "Special Allowance Payments" shall mean special allowance payments authorized to be made by the Secretary in respect of the Financed Student Loans pursuant to Section 438 of the Higher Education Act or similar allowances authorized from time to time by federal law or regulation. - "Specified Overcollateralization Amount" shall mean, for any Distribution Date, the greater of (a) the Adjusted Pool Balance less (i) the Adjusted Pool Balance divided by (ii) 110% or (b) \$1,500,000. - "Spread Factor" shall mean, with respect to the Notes, 0.50% per annum. - "S&P" shall mean Standard & Poor's Rating Services, a division of The McGraw Hill Companies, Inc., its successors and their assigns. - "State" shall mean the State of South Carolina. - "Stated Maturity Date" shall mean the date on which the Notes mature (January 25, 2041). - "Step-down Schedule" shall mean \$0 on June 1, 2014, with respect to the Capitalized Interest Fund. - "Student Loan" shall mean a student loan having the following characteristics: - (a) such obligation constitutes an instrument, account or a general intangible as defined in the UCC as in effect in the jurisdiction that governs the perfection of the interests therein; - (b) the borrower thereunder is an eligible borrower under the Higher Education Act;